 Trust Content is more important than ever for brand building and driving awareness.

 Every year as marketers we set new goals and assess the state of an industry that constantly evolving.
 New channels, technologies, and trends are the shifting sands beneath our feet.
 Every year we hear the same questions.
 What trends matter?
 Which ones don’t?
 What platforms are working better?
 What channels are on the way out?
 What new tactics should I think about investing in?

 Trends are a starting place for a deeper conversation about what marketers and more importantly, what customers, are up to.
 How their behavior is changing.

+If we take a step back, Trust Content is a response to two problems that marketers have created for ourselves.
 Trust Content is a response to the consumer’s lack of time and also the lack of trust in advertising and content.

 Welcome to the apocalypse of content saturation.

-People now consume 11 hours of content a day (source)
+People now consume 13 hours of content a day (source)

-2. No Trust
+2. Declining Trust